-While Bledel went on to state that she understood that it was always Sherman-Palladino’s intention to bring the story full-circle, it’s still hard for fans to see Rory, who was ever-diligent and introspective, flounder so hard and for so long.
-Perhaps, though, Rory can be redeemed in a second installment of the revival.
-It’s still possible that Bledel, and her beloved character, will get that final “high note.”
+While Alexis Bledel went on to state that she understood that it was always Sherman-Palladino’s intention to bring the story full-circle, with a young Rory pregnant the way her mom was with her.
+But it’s still hard for fans to see Rory, who was ever-diligent and introspective, flounder so hard and for so long.

 Lauren Graham, who portrayed Lorelai Gilmore for the duration of the series, reprised her role in the revival, too.
 While Lorelai’s own storyline managed to come to a satisfying conclusion, Graham didn’t feel the same way about Rory’s final words.

 During the 2017 panel, Graham told Deadline that the ending for Rory wasn’t an ending.
-“That’s a Cliffhanger,” she insisted.
-A cliffhanger it was.
+“That’s a cliffhanger,” she insisted.
 Fans walked away from Gilmore Girls: A Year in the Life with almost no information about what Rory was going to do next.
 In fact, it’s possible that Rory was more unsettled at the end of the revival than when fans first reconnected with her.

-Fans were ecstatic when word of the Netflix reunion was announced.
-During the long wait for the premier, they eagerly discussed what they hoped to see happen during the limited series.
+Fans were ecstatic when word of the Gilmore Girls reunion was announced.
+During the long wait for the premiere, they eagerly discussed what they hoped to see happen during the limited TV series.
 What they got, however, was not what they were expecting.

 The Rory they connected with after nine years was messy, rootless, and more than a little bit lost.
 Her affair with Logan Huntzberger left a sour taste in the mouths of fans who mostly despised the Dean Forrester affair storyline from season 5.
 The show’s final four words did little to make fans think Rory would ever pull it together.